Samuel Hearne: Bloody Falls

+Return and results

 A few days later, Hearne was the first European to reach the shore of the Arctic Ocean by an overland route.
 By tracing the Coppermine River to the Arctic Ocean he had established there was no Northwest Passage through the continent at lower latitudes.

 This expedition also proved successful in its primary goal by discovering copper in the Coppermine River basin; however, an intensive search of the area yielded only one four-pound lump of copper and commercial mining was not considered viable.

 Matonabbee led Hearne back to Churchill by a wide westward circle past Bear Lake in Athabasca Country.

 In midwinter he became the first European to see and cross Great Slave Lake.
 Hearne returned to Fort Prince of Wales on 30 June 1772, having walked some 5000 mi and explored more than 250000 sqmi.